dsavg/Operations_Research_in_Python/README.md

 - [Linear Programming](Linear_Programming.ipynb)

-The code workd for both Python3 and Python2.7
+The code works for both Python3 and Python2.7